 A Simple Plan to Lower Your Taxes and Boost Your Returns

-As we all know, two of the riskiest (and often dumbest) financial decisions today’s generation of youngsters face are whether to go to college… and how to pay for it if they do.
+Two of the riskiest (and often dumbest) financial decisions today’s generation of youngsters face are whether to go to college… and how to pay for it.

-If they make poor decisions, they’ll be riddled with debt (with monthly payments that can easily rival a mortgage) and earn a degree that’s virtually useless… like (gulp) puppetry or bowling management.
+If they make poor decisions, they’ll be riddled with debt (with monthly payments that can easily rival a mortgage) and earn a degree that’s virtually useless… like one in (gulp) puppetry or bowling management.

 The fact that few folks want to fix the root of the problem is one of the greatest threats to American kids.

 But a little-understood strategy can provide major help.
-It’s an especially critical topic right now… when it’s quite clear that taxes are on the rise.
+With taxes always on the rise, it’s a critical topic.

 Most serious investors have heard of 529 plans.
 But few realize their true power.